blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 	- 2. His first wife was not 16, but was 40.
 		- Khadija was a widow with three children.
 		- She proposed to Mohammed, because he was known for being handsome.
-		- He was
+		- He was also known for his ethics, and he was chaste and honest person.
+(Questionable)
+		- He'd never lied, so much that others called him El-Amin (The Trustworthy).
+(Questionable)
+		- Even his enemies trusted their belongings to him (Questionable).
+		- So it was easy for him to marry any girl he wanted, yet he chose a 40 year old.
 		- Was it for lust then?
-(My claim: Neutral)
+(My claim: Neutral, beauty is subjective, and could've been skill issue)
+	- 3. When she became an old woman and lost her beauty, he didn't think of marrying another woman (My claim: Neutral, beauty is subjective)
 	- 3. He only married after she died, after he was 51.
 Was it for lust then?
 	- 4.

 - Normal person's viewpoint
 	- 1. Mohammed was not a likable person, so that's probably why he didn't get women.
 	- 2. He was 40 (15 years into marriage when he began to preach)
-	- 3. His wife died 9 years later, aged 64 (Year of Sorrow)
+	- 3. His wife died 10 years later, aged 65 (Year of Sorrow)
 	- 4. He moved to Medina after that, and he gained power
 	- 5. That's where he married 10 new wives
 	- 6. Prophet had sex with slaves (beats the argument that he was not lustful)